ntk148v/lets-go/README.md

 // NewMutex is equal to Mutex, but it does not have any of the methods of Mutex. type NewMutex Mutex
 // PrintableMutex hash inherited the method set from Mutex, contains the methods
-// Lock and Unlock bound to its anonymous field Mutex type PrintableMutex struct{Mutex}
+// Lock & Unlock bound to its anonymous field Mutex type PrintableMutex struct{Mutex}
 ```